ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 reader, is compelled to spend in
 reducing to readable condition
 manuscript that olten thle writers
-themselves would be puzzled to read.-
+themselves would be puzzled to read.-A
+Proof Reader.
 </td></tr></table>

 ---